 Information Technology Facilities and Services

 As one of the nation's premier institutions for technology-enhanced learning, the University of Dayton views information technology as central to both the living and learning experiences of students.
-UD hosts a robust wired and wireless network for use by the campus community.
-Residence halls, as well as the 25 city blocks of UD owned houses comprising the Student Neighborhood, are equipped with high-speed data connections for each student.
-Nearly 2400 wireless access points provide wireless coverage in most areas on campus, including all academic buildings.
+UD hosts a robust network for use by the campus community.
+Residence halls, as well as the 25 city blocks of UD-owned houses comprising the Student Neighborhood, are equipped with high speed wireless network access.
+Nearly 2,400 wireless access points provide wireless coverage in most areas on campus, including all academic buildings.
 In addition, students have access to an array of on-campus computer labs and computer-equipped classrooms.

 The technology infrastructure at UD includes a 40 gigabit network backbone with over 750 physical and virtual servers and over 4000 terabytes of storage.
 UD is a full member of Internet2, resulting in ultra high-speed connections to the Internet2 global network and access to a vast array of resources in support of research.
 UD also provides the capacity for robust research computing with UDSciNet, a high performance network connection for low-latency remote instrumentation access and massive data transfers.